-She is a Senior Editor at Organization Science, Academy of Management Discoveries, and Small Group Research, and is a member of the Academy of Management, the Interdisciplinary Network for Group Research, and the Association for Psychological Science.
+She is a Senior Editor at Organization Science and is a member of the Academy of Management, the Interdisciplinary Network for Group Research, and the Association for Psychological Science.

 Anita grew up in Skowhegan, Maine.
 She graduated from Skowhegan Area High School.

 Her father is Guy J. Williams, who retired in 2000 from Skowhegan Savings Bank.
 She is the youngest of five children, with four older brothers: Andy, who is transitioning out of corporate America; Larry, a music teacher at Poland High School in Maine and leader of the Larry Williams Band; Gary , a faculty member at Crafton Hills College in California; and Patrick, who works for a healthcare organization in the Northeast.
 They unfortunately lost their dear mother, Connie, to breast cancer in 2004.